Rainy Day Stuff

 It’s currently half-term and many kids are still off school here at the moment for another week, with the forecast for the rest of the week being “unsettled”.

-Whether you’ve got kids or are a big kid yourself, here’s my run-down of things to do on a rainy day:
+Whether you’ve got kids or are a big kid yourself, here’s my run-down of 10 things to try on a rainy day:

 Kids (and big kids!), often love splashing in puddles on a wet day.
 Take a brolly and wear your wellies, even if it’s a quick walk round the block.
 It’s a chance to get some fresh air and tire them out – who knows, you might even enjoy it.